tjworks/tapdata-docs-en/docs/cloud/user-guide/data-console/README.md

 Data Console supports two models to meet the data governance demand:

-* [Data Integration Mode](etl-mode)（default）：Suitable for data replication/synchronization, migrate data to cloud or building ETL pipelines.
-You can simply drag the source table to the target to automatically complete the creation of data replication tasks.
+* [Data Integration Mode](etl-mode)（default）: Suitable for various data-related tasks such as data replication, data synchronization, data migration to the cloud, and building ETL (Extract, Transform, Load) pipelines.
+With its intuitive interface, you can easily create data replication tasks by simply dragging the source table to the target, automating the process of task creation.
-* [Data Service Platform](daas-mode)：Based on the concept of data hierarchical governance, Tapdata Cloud collects data sources scattered across different business systems through the **Data Cache Layer**, which minimizes the impact of data extraction on business and provides basic data for subsequent data processing and business, thus building a consistent, real-time data platform and connecting data silos.
+* [Data Service Platform](daas-mode): Tapdata Cloud implements data hierarchical governance by collecting data from disparate sources across multiple business systems through the **Data Cache Layer**.
+This approach minimizes the disruption to business operations during data extraction and establishes a foundation for subsequent data processing and business activities.
+It enables the creation of a consistent and real-time data platform, fostering the connection of data silos and promoting data integration and accessibility throughout the organization.